bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2014-02-21-xbox-controller-ros.md

 layout: post
 title: "Using an Xbox Controller on Ubuntu and ROS"
 date: 2014-02-21 20:30 UTC+5
-category: beaglecar
 tags: [joystick, ros, ubuntu]
 ---

-Curiosity struck again and so I decided to try and use an wired Xbox controller I had laying around for an alternate input method (typing in numbers wasn't doing it for me anymore).
+Curiosity struck again and so I decided to try and use an wired Xbox controller I had laying around as an alternate input method (typing in numbers wasn't doing it for me anymore).

 ### [xboxdrv](http://pingus.seul.org/~grumbel/xboxdrv/)